Civil Wedding Requirements in the Philippines

 Solemnizing Officer

-As per the Family Code the one who can be solemnized by the following:
+As stated by the Family Code, the following can be the officer:

 Marriage Ceremony

-2. Bring at least 2 witnesses of legal age; the solemnizing officers, and of course the marrying parties.
+2. Bring at least 2 witnesses of legal age.
+The officers and the couple, too, of course.

 4. The signing of the Marriage Contract.